ABOUT US: THE DISTRICT

 In 1945, Calpine, Sierraville and Sattley Volunteer Fire Departments incorporated into the Sierra County Fire Protection District #1, which was formed in 1930.

 The District is a volunteer force with dedicated volunteers who train regularly, and respond day or night, sunshine or snow storm.
 Volunteers meet weekly and train in preparation to respond to fires, vehicle accidents, technical rescues and medical emergencies.
-The District uses volunteers working with apparatus (including Type 1 engines, Type 2 engine, and two light rescue trucks) located in three fire stations: Sattley, Calpine, and Sierraville.
+The District uses volunteers working with apparatus (including (3) Type 1 engines, a Type 2 engine, a Type 3 and Type 6 engine, two light rescues and (3) Type 1 Water Tenders) located in three fire stations: Sattley, Calpine, and Sierraville.

 The primary fire responsibility is the protection of life and developed properties (homes, businesses, and ranches).
 Much of the District is timberland and agricultural properties.
 The responsibilities for protection of those wildlands rests with CalFire and its partners, the Tahoe and Humboldt Toiyabe National Forest.
 The District supports those efforts by training volunteers to fight wildland fires and by also maintaining brush engines and water tenders.